Elena-knfr/Cpp-Fundamentals/README.md

 In this lab, we were asked to create and manipulate linkedlists.
 In the process,  the assignment re-enforces earlier concepts of writing classes with constructors and the destructor.
 It also serves as an exercise on dynamic allocation and de-allocation of data without memory leaks.

 # Lab 5: Inheritance and Virtual Functions
-Last lab focused on inheritance and required us to write classes inheriting from a simple graphics framework (easyGL).
-We created a breadboard that allowed users to click, drag, and modify shapes on a screen.
+Last lab focused on inheritance and required us to write classes inheriting from a base class, called Shape.
+We then needed to register the command parser call-back functions with the existing shape database and invoke the command parser method of database.